Inspiring and motivating audiences to build skills, beauty, and wisdom through gardening.

 Garden Maintenance for Real Life

-Even though we know our gardens don’t have to be perfect, it’s hard not to feel like we’re constantly falling behind.
+Even though we know our gardens don’t have to be perfect, it’s easy to feel like we’re falling behind.
 How do we determine if we need to work smarter for better results, or if the garden is in need of some serious surgery?
-Marianne will ask – and answer – some tough questions to help us re-balance our lives with our outside spaces, giving maintenance tips and a bit of perspective to gardeners feeling overwhelmed.
+By asking the right questions and providing smart maintenance tips, Marianne will guide the audience to re-balance their garden lives and once again find joy in the process.